-After reviewing the data presented by the pharmaceutical company, we concluded that burosumab may work as well or better than other ways to manage this condition.
-However, the price of burosumab is too high compared to how the condition is currently managed, and therefore we believe that the medicine is very poor value for money.
-We recommend that the HSE consider not providing this medicine unless the HSE can agree a suitable price reduction with the pharmaceutical company.
+After reviewing the data presented by the pharmaceutical company, we recommend that the HSE consider not providing atezolizumab unless the HSE can agree a suitable price reduction with the pharmaceutical company.
+This is because we believe the medicine may work as well or better than other ways to manage this condition.
+However, the price of the medicine is too high compared with other ways to manage this condition, and we believe that the medicine is very poor value for money.